NCAR/DART/docs/pages/Getting_Started.md

 Now that `obs_seq.out` and `true_state.nc` have been prepared, DART can perform the actual data assimilation.
-This will generate an ensemble of model states, use the ensemble to estimate the prior distribution, compare to the "expected" observation of each member, and update the analysis state according to Bayes' rule.
+This will generate an ensemble of model states, use the ensemble to estimate the prior distribution, compare to the "expected" observation of each member, and update the model state according to Bayes' rule.

 > cd DARTHOME/models/lorenz_63/work